Police News and Police Reports on the Police

 According to the lawsuit, the agents gave written statements early in the state investigation into the shooting and the response from nearly 400 local, state and federal officers who waited more than an hour to breach the classroom where the gunman was located.
 Nineteen fourth-grade students and two teachers were killed, and 18 more people were injured, in one of the worst school shootings in U.S. history.

-Harris Co.
-Pct.
-8 deputy accused of stalking ex threatened to ‘make work hard’ for her
+Harris County 8 deputy accused of stalking ex threatened to ‘make work hard’ for her

 Harris County Texas – A Harris County Precinct 8 Constable’s deputy is under investigation after he was charged with stalking, according to authorities.